7RU7H/Archive/Web-Hacking/Walking-Web-Applications/Web-Hacking-Checklist.md

 1. Check the Certificated - Contains email address
 2. Quick check for url: /index.(htlm/php)
 3. Check source for if page is Static or Dynamic
-4. Search `Ctrl + F` for languages
+5. Search `Ctrl + F` for languages
-5. Check Cookies
+6. Check Cookies
+7. Inspect Elements
-6. Request functionality
+8. Request functionality
-7. Check for CMS and google dork it and its version on site  - README.md
+9. Check for CMS and google dork it and its version on site  - README.md
-8. Check for API
+10. Check for API
-9. Default Credentials in Login pages
+11. Default Credentials in Login pages
-10. CSRF tokens
+12. CSRF tokens

 Note and test: